3DCdsc/Intro_to_Git_Workshop/README.md

 ### Windows

 You will need to install [Git Bash for Windows](https://git-scm.com/download/win).
+Just follow the installation instructions and choose the default settings for now.

 ### Mac OS X